MojoAuth/mojoauth-wordpress/src/readme.txt

 Activate your plugin in WordPress by clicking on "MojoAuth".

 == Screenshots ==
-1. **Social Sharing Admin UI**: This is an example presentation social sharing.
-There are multiple themes available.
+1. **MojoAuth Admin UI**: This is an example presentation MojoAuth Admin UI.
+2. **MojoAuth Login UI**: This is an example presentation MojoAuth Login UI.

 == Frequently Asked Questions ==
 1. How MojoAuth is secure?